Data protection homee

 Each homee works independently, which means that all data is saved locally on your homee.
 No one except you has access to this data, unless someone gives it directly (by login) or indirectly (by activating a feature that requires access).

-If you don’t want to use the proxy server, you can also operate your homee in stand-alone mode.
+We can theoretically read all communication that takes place between the app and the core.
+If you don’t want to use the proxy server, you can also run your homee in stand-alone mode.

 As soon as you have connected a homee to the Internet, it updates its time.
 This is important for different features (time Homeegrams, position of the sun, etc.) and security-related aspects (validity of SSL certificates, etc.). homee uses for this NTP (http://www.ntp.org) (industry standard).
 You can use your homee in stand-alone mode to prevent your homee from getting the correct time at NTP.
 Then you can transfer the time of your device to homee using the app.